Mitsubishi A5M: Operational history

 104 A5M aircraft were modified to accommodate a two-seater cockpit.
 This version, used for pilot training, was dubbed the A5M4-K. K version aircraft continued to be used for pilot training long after standard A5Ms left front-line service.

 Almost all A5Ms had open cockpits.
 A closed cockpit was tried but found little favor among Navy aviators.
 All had fixed, non-retractable undercarriage.
 Wheel spats were a feature of standard fighters but not training aircraft.

 The Flying Tigers encountered the Type 96, although not officially, and one was shot down at Mingaladon airfield, Burma on 29 January 1942.

-Some A5Ms remained in service at the end of 1941 when the United States entered World War II in the Pacific.
-US intelligence sources believed the A5M still served as Japan's primary Navy fighter, when in fact the A6M 'Zero' had replaced it on first-line aircraft carriers and with the Tainan Kōkūtai in Taiwan.
+Some A5Ms remained in service at the end of 1941, when the United States entered World War II in the Pacific.
+US intelligence sources believed the A5M still served as Japan's primary Navy fighter, when in fact the A6M Zero had replaced it on first-line aircraft carriers and with the Tainan Kōkūtai in Taiwan.
 Other Japanese carriers and Kōkūtai (air groups) continued to use the A5M until production of the Zero caught up with demand.
-On 1 February 1942, the US carrier USS Enterprise launched air-strikes at Japanese air & naval bases on Roi and Kwajalein Atolls in the Marshall Islands.
-During these actions, Mitsubishi A5Ms shot down three Douglas SBD dive-bombers, including the aircraft of Lt-Cdr Halstead Hopping, CO of VS-6 Squadron.
+On 1 February 1942, the US carrier USS Enterprise launched air strikes at Japanese air and naval bases on Roi and Kwajalein Atolls in the Marshall Islands.
+During these actions, Mitsubishi A5Ms shot down three Douglas SBD dive bombers, including the aircraft of LtCdr.
+Halstead Hopping, commanding officer of VS-6 Squadron.
 The last combat actions with the A5M as a fighter took place at the Battle of the Coral Sea on 7 May 1942, when two A5Ms and four A6Ms of the Japanese carrier Shōhō fought against US aircraft that sank their carrier.

-In the closing months of the war most remaining A5M airframes were used for kamikaze attacks.
+In the closing months of the war, most remaining A5M airframes were used for kamikaze attacks.